5 tips to keep weight off on summer vacation

 - Beware of the buffet

 Insider tip: If you do end up at the buffet, Strutzel suggests using the Plate Method.
-“Try to make half of your plate veggies, a quarter of it some type of leaner protein, and the other quarter a starch or grain,” Strutzel says.
+“Try to make half of your plate veggies, a quarter of it some type of leaner protein and the other quarter a starch or grain,” she says.
 “If you’re still hungry, choose more veggies or some fruit.
 Another healthy strategy is to look for customizable options such as an omelet or stir-fry station where you can choose ingredients and portion size.
-These options will likely be the freshest too!

 - Keep it balanced